Documentation

 Troubleshooting

-npx not found npx ships with Node.js.
-Reinstall Node.js to get it back.
+npx ships with Node.js.
+Reinstall Node.js to restore it.

 Contributors